j1nxie/usth/source/ps/discrete-random-variables.rst

 Discrete Random Variables
 -------------------------

-The formal definition of discrete random variables is as follows:
+The formal definition of discrete random variables is as follows, where :math:`x` is some exact value.

 .. math::